-TSB boss to give up bonus amid IT mess
+TSB boss gives up £2m bonus amid IT mess

 Mr Pester argued that the migration of billions of customer records was successful "to the penny".

-The underlying engine of the bank was working well, he said, and that most customers could log in normally.
+The underlying engine of the bank was working well, he said, and most customers could log in normally, although there was an immediate angry reaction from those customers who could not make payments or get into the system.

-He said that he could be trusted to carry on the work of the bank.
+He said that he could be trusted to carry on the work of the bank, and MPs heard that he would not be quitting.

 "They should trust me because I will ensure I will bring TSB out of the problems we're in.
 I have promised customers they will not be out of pocket," he said.

 "[The buck] stops with me.
-Of course I take absolute responsibility for what has happened to TSB customers," he said.
+Of course I take absolute responsibility for what has happened to TSB customers."

-Mr Pester is giving evidence alongside TSB chairman Richard Meddings, and Miquel Montes, chief operating officer at TSB's Spanish owner, Sabadell, who also sits on the TSB board.
+Mr Pester gave evidence alongside TSB chairman Richard Meddings, and Miquel Montes, chief operating officer at TSB's Spanish owner, Sabadell, who also sits on the TSB board.

 During evidence, the TSB bosses said: